vre/vikingplop/location-checklist.md

       Both options.
 If we want beer from them, they leave drinks outside for us, and count the leftovers in the morning to know how much to charge us.
 - [x] Are there limitations where the beer can be consumed, if brough by us No. We can bring our own beer
-- [ ] When the location needs to know participants Todo
+- [x] When the location needs to know participants
+      1 month before, have to be at least 15
-- [ ] Location cancelation policy
+- [x] Location cancelation policy
-      Todo
+      We pay the whole amount
-- [ ] How are payments handled; lodging, conference t-shirt, food, drinks, proceedings (~500€) They agree us to charge everything on their fiscal entity
+- [0] How are payments handled; lodging, conference t-shirt, food, drinks, proceedings (~500€) Not possible to charge other payments on the hostel.
 - [?]
 Nordforsk - participants from three nordic countries and free €€€
-- [x] IS the service included or who does cleaning and dishes?
+- [x] Is the service included or who does cleaning and dishes?
       Service included
-- [ ] If alcohol is billed through the location, is it possible to have a receipt with single line and separate line by line which academics do not need to share when doing their travel bill
+- [1] If alcohol is billed through the location, is it possible to have a receipt with single line and separate line by line which academics do not need to share when doing their travel bill
+      It's possible to do that
-- [ ] Do we need to bring out own sheets, towels, sleeping bags, ..
+- [1] Do we need to bring out own sheets, towels, sleeping bags, ..
+      Can bring or can rent
-- [ ] There is often need to print, for example, forgotten papers - so either if we can use locations printer or bring our own
+- [1] There is often need to print, for example, forgotten papers - so either if we can use locations printer or bring our own
       I will ask.